-Look no further!
 United is offering gifts that are tangible expressions of love for this world.
-The Outreach Ministry Team is hosting Compassionate Christmas Gifts in the Community Room on Sundays, Dec.7 and 14, after both services (9:45 am and 12:15 pm).
+The Outreach Ministry Team is hosting Compassionate Christmas Gifts in the Community Room on Sundays, Dec.7, and 14 after both services (9:45 am and 12:15 pm).

-By purchasing these gifts you will offer God's gift of love while supporting United's ongoing commitment to reaching out beyond our congregation, in the honor of a friend or family member.
+By purchasing these gifts you will offer God's gift of love while supporting United's ongoing commitment to reaching beyond our congregation, in honor of a friend or family member.